-At a not-for-profit retirement community like Bishop Spencer Place, the entry fee is invested back into the community for items such as community improvements, enhancements and technological advances.
+At a nonprofit retirement community like Bishop Spencer Place, the entry fee is invested back into the community for items such as community improvements, enhancements, and technological advances.
 Portions of the entry fee are invested to finance future entry fee refunds, as well.

 Monthly Service Fee

 The monthly service fee is used to fund the resident’s living expenses in the apartment home.
 At Bishop Spencer Place, this includes:

 - All utilities (except telephone), including cable TV and Google Fiber internet